LeiLiYang/LeiLiYang/README.md

 💻 Experienced with Java, Python, JavaScript, HTML/CSS, React

-🎫 Previously interned at Ticketmaster
+🎫 Previously interned at Amazon

-🛠️ Interested in Summer/Fall 2025 internships

-🧑‍🎓 Expected graduation in Spring 2026

 <!--
 **LeiLiYang/LeiLiYang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.